 In a volume-based pricing system, customers are charged for trash service based on the size of their trash cart.
 The smaller the cart, the lower the fee.

-Who would be charged this fee?
+Who will be charged this fee?

-When would this fee start?
+When will this fee start?

 Isn’t trash service already paid for by property taxes?